The Church at BattleCreek: History

 In 2014, Immanuel Baptist Church, located at the eastern edge of downtown Tulsa, joined the Church at Battle Creek as a satellite congregation.

 With the addition, the church had four sites, three in the Tulsa area and one in Wheaton, Illinois.

-In 2015 the Church faced neighborhood opposition to a plan to expand its Midtown, Tulsa, campus.
+BattleCreek Church is notable for its moderate growth, partly due to Pastor Himaya's vision of expansion and, along with the leadership of Julie Bullock "All In" campaign through Generis, to which she is employed and also serves on the Board of BattleCreek Church.
+Generis' motto is “Accelerating Generosity Towards God-Inspired Vision.”